 (Skip this if You Know Your Block & Tackle Basics.)

 The concept was first thought to have been devised by Archimedes on the Island of Syracuse sometime around 237 B.C.E.
 This is basic physics: you pass a rope through pulleys and gain a percentage mechanical advantage for lifting or pulling horizontally with each drop of rope.
 The higher you go up with your mechanical advantage the more rope you must move to attain your goal.
 To ascend yourself 25 feet up without using any mechanical advantage just requires you to pull 25 feet of rope but it would be very difficult to pull.
 Using a four-to-one mechanical advantage, you would need to pull 100 feet of hope but it would be very easy to pull.
 This is the physics principle behind why our system is so easy to use.

-The System *99* is such a success because it utilizes this physics principle to ascend and decend personnel in a safe and user-friendly way.
-Surrounding the basic block & tackle on the System *99* is a patented system that allows for simple and intuitive use.
+The System *99* is such a success because it utilizes this physics principle to ascend and descend personnel in a safe and user-friendly way.
+Surrounding the basic block & tackle suspension system from Devault, PA, International Safety Equipment has patented this use of this principle within the System *99* that allows simple, intuitive and multiple usages.

 Definitions of block & tackle components